 Others have argued the case differently, depending on their degree of investment in the idea that Dante supported the radical wing of the Franciscan order.
-I am not supporting that argument, but rather noting that Dante’s language in this passage is extreme and was guaranteed to cause controversial readings.
+I am not here taking a position on that argument, but rather noting that Dante’s language in this passage is extreme and was guaranteed to cause controversial readings.

 In verse 67 Dante begins the transition out of the heaven of the fixed stars, describing the souls who begin to drift upwards toward the Empyrean like snowflakes that go up rather than down (67-72).
 Beatrice now tells Dante to cast his gaze down in order to see how far he has come: “Adima / il viso e guarda come tu se’ vòlto” (Let your eyes look down and see how far you have revolved [77-78]).

-As discussed in the Introduction to Paradiso 22, the eighth heaven is framed with moments of controlled Orphism, when Beatrice instructs the pilgrim to look back at earth and at the path that he has traveled.
-The first such moment is at the end of Paradiso 22.
+As discussed in the Commento on Paradiso 22, the eighth heaven is framed with moments of controlled Orphism, when Beatrice instructs the pilgrim to look back at earth and at the path that he has traveled.
+The first such moment is situated at the end of Paradiso 22.
 We have now arrived at the second and last such occasion.

-In order to measure the distance he has traversed, the narrator situates himself with respect to the time that has passed since he looked down before: “Da l’ora ch’ïo avea guardato prima” (from the time when I looked down before ).
-This conflating of space and time—calculating distance by measuring time, telling time by measuring space—is one of a growing number of signals of having moved beyond the space-time continuum altogether.
+In order to measure the distance that he has traversed, the narrator situates himself with respect to the time that has passed since he looked down before: “Da l’ora ch’ïo avea guardato prima” (from the time when I looked down before ).
+This conflating of space and time — calculating distance by measuring time, telling time by measuring space — is one of a growing number of signals of having moved beyond the space-time continuum altogether.

 Dante defines the distance he has traveled through the zodiac since he first looked down in terms of the trajectory sailed by Ulysses: